polymonster/pmtech/readme.md

 - Maths Library.
 - JSON - Fast minimal json parser for data driven config scripts.
 - PMFX - Generic shader language with GPU state specification for setting blend, depth, stencil, raster and other GPU state.
 PMFX is also a data driven renderer where a JSON config can be used to define render passes, target scene cameras to render targets, select shader techniques and specify GPU state.
-- Component Entity System - Data-Oriented, written in c+, handling mesh rendering, skeletal animation and scene and transformation heirarchies.
+- Data-Oriented Component Entity System - handling mesh rendering, skeletal animation and scene and transformation heirarchies.
-- Scene Editor - Scene editor built on the Component Entity Scene.
+- Editor - Scene, lighting, materials, 3D Volume texture generator and more.

+**Tools / Build Scripts**
+- Models - Convert Collada models, skeletons and animations to binary format.
+- Textures - Compression, conversion, mip-map generation and assembly using NVTT.
+- Premake5 - All projects are configured using premake and are IDE agnostic.
+- PMFX - shader reflection info and agnostic hlsl / glsl shaders
+- Shader Compiler - offline shader compilation.

 **Thirdparty Stuff**
 - [Jsmn](https://github.com/zserge/jsmn)